 Regional Center Basics

 In the regional center method, the foreign individual invests in an enterprise through a government-approved regional center.
-The minimum investment amount is $1 million, or $500,000 if the regional center is located in a TEA.
+The minimum investment amount is $1,800,000, or $900,000 if the investment project is located in a TEA.
 Most, but not all, regional centers are located in TEAs.
 Unlike a direct investor, a regional center investor can satisfy the job-creation requirement by creating direct or indirect full-time jobs for at least ten employees within two years of the visa petition's approval.
 Indirect jobs are those created collaterally as a result of a regional center's dispersal of investments to affiliated new commercial enterprises.
 Moreover, because a regional center is pre-approved by the government to promote economic growth, regional center investors generally will not have to conduct independent investigation and analysis to prove in the visa petition that the job-creation requirement has been met, that a new commercial enterprise has been established, or that the investor will engage in the management of the enterprise.
-Because most regional centers are also pre-approved by the government as being located in TEAs, the investor's evidentiary burden is often further lightened if the reduced investment amount of $500,000 is desired.
+Because most regional centers are also pre-approved by the government as being located in TEAs, the investor's evidentiary burden is often further lightened if the reduced investment amount of $900,000 is desired.